top of page

 *Who are you?

-*If you don't like you - please, I implore you.
-Do as I did.
+*If you don't like yourself - please, I implore you.
 Make the changes.

 Deep down, we are all good people.
 I truly believe that.
 As much as I believe in magick.
-Whoever you may be in this moment, reading this blog post, you are a good person.
+Whoever you may be at this moment, reading this blog post, you are a good person.
 You are loved.
 Cherished.
 Mesmerising.
-There is only one of you in this entire universe, you may only be here once (a blog post for another time) make this time count.
+There is only one of you in this entire universe.
+You may only be here once (a blog post for another time).
+Make this time count.

 Be all you can be.
 Help make this world a better place.

 I wish each and every one of you every success in finding your calling, creating your own magick and making your dreams come true.
-Earthlings is one of many things I needed to create in my own magickal process, I can't wait to see what beautiful moment's you create in yours.
+Earthlings is one of many things I needed to create in my own magickal process, to share my truth and I can't wait to see what beautiful moments you create in yours.

 Just like Peridot, we are born of the stars, magick is within us all.
 Embrace it.
 Envision it.
 The rest will come.